-If you wish to visit without a tour, your best option is to rent a car in Oaxaca City Center and make your own way out to this archaeological site.
+If you wish to visit the ruins without a tour, your best option is to rent a car in Oaxaca City Center and make your own way to Mitla archaeological site.

-The drive from Oaxaca City Center to the Mitla Ruins takes approximately 1-hour depending on traffic.
+The drive from Oaxaca City to the Mitla Ruins takes approximately 1-hour depending on traffic.

 MITLA OAXACA ENTRANCE FEE